-\paragraph{\bf Number of Unique Users: } Figure ~\ref{fig:data_stats} also highlights the number of unique users per reply thread.
+\paragraph{\bf Number of Unique Users} Figure ~\ref{fig:data_stats} also highlights the number of unique users per reply thread.
 For the \emph{Anti-Racism} dataset, it can be observed that the unique users and the lengths follow a similar distribution.
 The increased number of unique users can be attributed to limited re-engagement by the same users for a particular thread.
 Furthermore, both the \emph{Anti-Social} and \emph{Anti-Asian} datasets exhibit a high variation in the length of the threads with a consistent presence of threads in almost all lengths.
-Correspondingly, the unique users touch about $65$ for about 225 threads in case of \emph{Anti-Social}, whereas $70$ unique users for about $240$ threads in \emph{Anti-Asian}.
+Correspondingly, the unique users touch about $65$ for about 225 threads in the case of \emph{Anti-Social}, whereas $70$ unique users for about $240$ threads in \emph{Anti-Asian}.

-\paragraph{\bf Number of Conversation threads and Tweets: } The conversation threads and the total number of tweets are present in Table ~\ref{tab:dataset_stats}.
+\paragraph{\bf Number of Conversation threads and Tweets} The conversation threads and the total number of tweets are presented in Table ~\ref{tab:dataset_stats}.
 Compared to the \emph{Anti-Racism} dataset, the other two datasets possess a vast number of conversation threads, forming the ideal datasets to test the performance of the models.
-However, the number of tweets is ~$206M$ for \emph{Anti-Asian}, whose conversation threads are less in number as compared to \emph{Anti-Social}, which has about ~$40M$ tweets in total.
+However, the number of tweets is ~$206M$ for \emph{Anti-Asian}, whose conversation threads are less in number than \emph{Anti-Social}, which has about ~$40M$ tweets in total.
 This shows the variation in conversation thread length for different datasets and the corresponding unique users overall, adding diversity to the datasets.